CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 console.log(`Found ${pulls.data.length} open pull requests`);

-${ { XXX } } GitHub Actions Context Expression
+${{ XXX }} GitHub Actions Context Expressions

-• ${{ XXX }} is a GitHub Actions Context expression, which is replaced by GitHub Actions with the corresponding value during the YAML parsing phase (as shown in the above image BRANCH_NAME_FROM_CONTEXT)
+${{ XXX }}is a GitHub Actions Context expression, replaced by GitHub Actions with the corresponding value during the YAML parsing phase (as shown in the above imageBRANCH_NAME_FROM_CONTEXT). -

 actions/github-script@v7

-• In github-script, you can also use ${{ XXX }} as a GitHub Actions Context expression, but it’s not very meaningful; because in the github-script environment, context variables are automatically injected for direct reference in JavaScript
+github-script, you can also use${{ XXX }}, which is a GitHub Actions Context expression, but it is not very meaningful; because in the github-script environment, context variables are injected by default and can be directly referenced in JavaScript. -

-• github-script can also inject variables from env:, but you need to access them using ${process.env.xxx}
+github-scriptcan also inject variables fromenv:, but you need to access them using${process.env.xxx}. -

 gh cli GH_TOKEN

-• When using gh cli in GitHub Actions Shell Script, you need to specify the GH_TOKEN parameter.
+gh cliin GitHub Actions Shell Script, you need to specify theGH_TOKENparameter -

 Adding a Self-hosted Runner